opensibyl/sibyl2/README.md

 You can upload from different machines.
 Usually it only takes a few seconds.

-#### Access
+### Access

+Now all the data is ready!
 We have a built-in dashboard for visualization.
 Start it with:

 ```bash
 ./sibyl frontend